Our Dominican Certificate Service: Q&A

 Mailing your Dominican vital certificates

-What delivery options do you offer?
-We use several services:- Dominican certified mail - Generally takes about 2 to 5 weeks to arrive, but can take longer.
+- Dominican certified mail - Generally takes about 2 to 8 weeks to arrive, but can take longer.

 - UPS courier shipping.
 We generally use them for urgent deliveries to North America, Europe, and the rest of the world.